Graphical user interface: Popularization

-GUIs were a hot topic in the early 1980s.
-The Apple Lisa was released in 1983, and various windowing systems existed for DOS operating systems (including PC GEM and PC/GEOS).
+The early 1980s saw growing interest in GUIs.
+The Apple Lisa was released in 1983, but was expensive and commercially unsuccessful.
 Individual applications for many platforms presented their own GUI variants.
-Despite the GUIs advantages, many reviewers questioned the value of the entire concept, citing hardware limits, and problems in finding compatible software.
+Despite the GUI's advantages, many reviewers questioned the value of the entire concept, citing hardware limits and problems in finding compatible software.

-In 1984, Apple released a television commercial which introduced the Apple Macintosh during the telecast of Super Bowl XVIII by CBS, with allusions to George Orwell's noted novel Nineteen Eighty-Four.
+In 1984, Apple introduced the Macintosh via a a television commercial during Super Bowl XVIII, with allusions to George Orwell's novel Nineteen Eighty-Four.
 The goal of the commercial was to make people think about computers, identifying the user-friendly interface as a personal computer which departed from prior business-oriented systems, and becoming a signature representation of Apple products.

+The 1985 Atari ST shipped with the GEM GUI from Digital Research, which was also published for MS-DOS.

+The Amiga 1000 was released the same year, though not widely available until 1986, with the Workbench graphical desktop.
+This interface ran as a separate task, meaning it was very responsive and, unlike other GUIs of the time, it didn't freeze up when a program was busy.

 Windows 95, accompanied by an extensive marketing campaign, was a major success in the marketplace at launch and shortly became the most popular desktop operating system.